hasura/ndc-prometheus/README.md

 The range query mode is default If none of the timestamp operators is set.

 The `timestamp` and `value` fields are the result of the instant query.
-If the request is a range query, `timestamp` and `value` are picked the last item of the `values` series.
+If the request is a range query, `timestamp` and `value` are picked as the last item of the `values` series.

 #### Common arguments